VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/events README.txt

 "stimulation" (float): the amount of stimulation this event generates for this Skyrim actor "maxStimulation" (float): a stimulation threshold after which this event will no longer generate any stimulation
-	this for example can be used by events like spanking to prevent the Skyrim actors climaxing from spanking alone
+	this for example can be used by events like spanking to prevent the Skyrim actors climaxing from spanking alone "stimulationFaction" (object): a faction that the actor can be put in to modify the stimulation they receive from this event (see form fields)
+"maxStimulationFaction" (object): a faction that the actor can be put in to modify the maximum stimulation they can receive from this event (see form fields)

 form:
 "mod" (string): the name of the mod this form is defined in, including the file extension